"that perfect point between melancholy and renewed optimism" TIME OUT

 Laika appear courtesy of Too Pure Records Ltd. London, England

-A little more than 50 years ago Sputnik 2 launched little Laika the dog into space and into our hearts.
-Fast forward to 2012.....
+Almost 60 years ago Sputnik 2 launched little Laika the dog into space and into our hearts.
+Fast forward to 2017...
 Laika the band are taking a break with other projects.
-Take a look back here in 2013!

-Info on Guy and his engineering and production can be found at Guy Fixsen.
+Info on Guy and his work in music and film can be found at Guy Fixsen.

 Margaret was touring in 2008/09 as Wire's live guitarist and recorded an EP entitled Strays with the band in 2010 but moved on in 2011 and began work on a children's album and (hopefully!) book.
 She's also making and selling (and teaching how to make) eco-friendly crafts - more details here: www.magsmcginnis.com